-WHAT WE DO: J Pay for Performance A significant amount of executive officer pay is based on the achievement of specific annual and long-term strategic and financial goals.
-J Stock Ownership Guidelines Stock ownership guidelines have been established for executive officers and Directors.
-J Compensation Risk Assessments A compensation risk assessment is performed on a regular basis.
-J Independent Compensation Consultant An independent consultant is retained by the Compensation Committee.
-J Clawback Policy Requires the CEO, CFO and other executive officers to reimburse or forfeit any excess incentive compensation received due to the accounting restatement of the Company's financial statements as a result of the Company's material noncompliance with any financial reporting requirement under federal securities laws.
-WHAT WE DO NOT DO: X Hedging of Company Stock Executive officers and Directors may not engage in speculative transitions in Company securities.
-Specifically, it is against Company policy to trade in puts or calls in Company securities or sell Company securities short.
-X Pledging of Company Stock Executive officers may not pledge Company securities or hold Company securities in margin accounts.
+WHAT WE DO:

+√ Pay for Performance A significant amount of executive officer pay is based on the achievement of specific annual and long-term strategic and financial goals.
+1 Stock Ownership Guidelines Stock ownership guidelines have been established for executive officers and Directors.
+1 Compensation Risk Assessments A compensation risk assessment is performed on a regular basis.
+1 Independent Compensation Consultant An independent consultant is retained by the Compensation Committee.
+1 Clawback Policy Requires the CEO, CFO and other key members of executive management to reimburse or forfeit any excess incentive compensation received due to the accounting restatement of the Company's financial statements as a result of the Company's material noncompliance with any financial reporting requirement under federal securities laws.

+WHAT WE DO NOT DO:

+X Hedging of Company Stock It is against Company policy to trade in puts or calls in Company securities, sell Company securities short, or otherwise hedge ownership of Company securities.
+X Pledging of Company Stock pany Executive officers may not pledge Company securities or hold Company securities in margin accounts.
 X Tax Gross-Ups Executive officers do not receive tax gross-ups either directly or indirectly.
 X Dividends on Unearned Performance Awards Executive officers do not receive dividends on unearned performance awards.
 X "Single Trigger" Change in Control Severance Provisions Executive officers do not have severance arrangements that trigger solely by virtue of a change in control.